 - Recognition that we use our 'Learning muscles' (skills that help us learn) to help us challenge ourselves and achieve. - The use of the character 'Have a go Mo' as a role model for never giving up and having a go at new things. - The use of the character 'Fixed Mind Fred' to demonstrate how a fixed mindset can be detrimental to our progress and learning - An emphasis on self -reflection and evaluation through the use of self-assessment - A continuous dialogue between teachers and pupils that promotes an awareness in pupils of how they are progressing and what they can do to progress even further - The use of Green Pen Questions, written by the teacher, so that children can evaluate, edit, improve and extend their learning - Purple means progress the use of purple pens for children to edit and improve their work making progress and improvement visible - The use of Mild, Spicy and Hot activities to enable pupils to choose their own level of challenge.
-Children are presented with three different activities in their lesson and are given the opportunity to choose the task they believe fits the challenge that they need to continue with the learning of the subject. - The use of Talk Partners to encourage discussion and give 'talking time' - No hands up the use of lolly sticks to select children to answer question in class v.
+Children are presented with three different activities in their lesson and are given the opportunity to choose the task they believe fits the challenge that they need to continue with the learning of the subject. - The use of Talk Partners to encourage discussion and give 'talking time' - No hands up the use of random children being selected for their answers in class in a low stakes atmosphere.

+v.
 Effective teaching and learning takes place in an environment in which: